Foreign Languages for Kids Spanish

 The optional teacher guides make it easy for parents to incorporate these other resources.
 The guides were created for the original version of FL4K and lay out detailed lesson plans that include the videos, workbook pages, and suggested hands-on activities from the original program.
 Much of that is already laid out in the online program, but the guides let parents know when they might use the games, cards, stickers, and other interactions.
 Parents who don’t speak Spanish should also appreciate the vocabulary lists for easy reference.
 However, teacher guides are not required.

 An optional “Digital Set” consists of the teacher’s guides and card games at reduced prices.
-You can also purchase a set with the card sets and the two games.
+You can also purchase a bundle with the card sets and the two games.
 For non-readers, you might be interested in the supplement set that includes stuffed animals, a coloring book, stickers, and the ¡Listo! game.

 Parents